Poisson Centralisers and Polynomial Superintegrability for Magnetic Geodesic Flows on Reductive Homogeneous Spaces: Introduction

-(i) if $W$ is irregular and $T \subsetneq A$.
+(i) If $W$ is irregular and $T \subsetneq A$.
 Then the system of the Poisson chain is superintegrable.

-(ii) If $W$ is regular, then $R_0 = P^*\left(S(\mathfrak{g})^G\right)$ and is superintegrable. \end{theorem*} Then the equivalent relations between the superintegrable chains \eqref{eq:supgtc} and \eqref{eq:irr0} are also provided.
-Then, in Section \ref{sec:examples}, we focus on concrete examples: we consider the reductive homogeneous spaces $ \mathrm{SU}(3)/T $ and $\mathrm{SU}(3)/\mathrm{S}(\mathrm{U} (2) \times \mathrm{U}(1))$ and construct an explicit superintegrable system on these spaces.
+(ii) If $W$ is regular, then $R_0 = P^*\left(S(\mathfrak{g})^G\right)$ and is superintegrable. \end{theorem*} Then in Section \ref{sec:examples}, we focus on concrete examples: we consider the reductive homogeneous spaces $ \mathrm{SU}(3)/T $ and $\mathrm{SU}(3)/\mathrm{S}(\mathrm{U} (2) \times \mathrm{U}(1))$ and construct an explicit superintegrable system on these spaces.
 In particular, we compute a complete family of independent integrals in involution for the magnetic geodesic flow on $\mathrm{SU}(3)/T $, illustrating our algebraic construction in a low-dimensional but nontrivial setting.
 We also examine the role of regular vs. irregular elements in the (super)integrability of these $\mathrm{SU}(3)$ examples.
 Finally, Section \ref{sec:conclusion} provides some concluding remarks and suggests directions for future research.